Jacopo00811/01019_Discrete_Mathematics/README.md

 # 01019_Discrete_Mathematics
-01019 Discrete Mathematics Fall 22
+Solutions to the assignments for the course 01019 Discrete Mathematics (Fall 22) at DTU.
+Unfortunately the assignment file for the 3rd homework is not available.